noahsbwilliams/noahsbwilliams/README.md

 ![Coding in woods header image](cover.jpeg)
-### Hi there 👋
+### Folks, g'day 👋

+Noah here, with you at sea level, climbing 2500 ✈️

-- 🔭 I’m currently working on [@optoutnews](https://github.com/optoutnews)
+- 🏔 I’m currently working on [@optoutnews](https://github.com/optoutnews) 📰, probably from the Alaskan mountains.
 - 🌱 I’m currently learning Go
-- 💬 Ask me about Kubernetes ☸️ or aviation 🛫🌥🛬
+- 💬 Ask me about Kubernetes ☸️ or commercial aviation 🛫🌥🛬
 - 📫 How to reach me: [📧 email ](public@noahsbwilliams.com) or [🔑 Keybase](https://keybase.io/noahsbwilliams)
 - 😄 Pronouns: `they/them`
 <!-- - 👯 I’m looking to collaborate on self-hosted optimized stuff  -->